-Pope wraps up Baltics trip to boost faith in secular Estonia
+Pope warns of existential ennui in secular Estonia

-TALLINN, Estonia (AP) — Pope Francis is wrapping up his pilgrimage to the Baltics with a stop in Estonia, often considered one of the least religious countries in the world.
+TALLINN, Estonia (AP) — Pope Francis ended his pilgrimage to the Baltics on Tuesday in secular Estonia, warning that “existential ennui” can creep in when societies put their faith in technological progress alone.

-Francis met Tuesday with President Kersti Kaljulaid upon arriving in the capital Tallinn.
-Later, he presides over a youth gathering before celebrating Mass in Tallinn’s Freedom Square for a Catholic community that numbers only 6,000 people.
+Estonia is considered both one of the most tech-advanced countries in Europe and one of the least religious societies in the world.
+More than half of Estonia’s 1.3 million people profess no religious affiliation.
+The Lutheran and Russian Orthodox churches count the most followers of those who do, while 6,000 people are Catholics.

-Between a half and two-thirds of Estonia’s 1.3 million people profess no religious affiliation, with the Lutheran and Russian Orthodox churches counting the most followers of those who do.
+Upon arriving in the capital Tallinn, Francis met Tuesday with President Kersti Kaljulaid.
+Later, he presides over a youth gathering before celebrating Mass in Tallinn’s Freedom Square for the tiny Catholic community.

-Estonia is the last stop in Francis’ four-day visit that took him to Lithuania and Latvia.
-He is aiming to encourage the Christian faith in the Baltics, which saw five decades of Soviet-imposed religious repression and state-sponsored atheism.
+In a speech to Kaljulaid in the Rose Garden of the presidential palace, Francis praised Estonia’s social and economic transformation in the quarter century since the Soviet Union’s five-decade occupation ended.

 Most Read Nation & World Stories